Latino or Hispanic: Which Is the Politically Correct Term?

 Important Points to Remember

 Being culturally literate is not necessarily the same as being culturally sensitive.
-When in doubt, ask because individually.
+When in doubt, ask.
 People from all walks of life may identify in a way contrary to mainstream labels.